 How to Be A Master in Photoshop Pen Tool

-Where is The Paths Panel in Photoshop?
+Where Is the Paths Panel in Photoshop?

 The standard Pen tool enables you to create straight and curved paths with incredible precision, but it takes some practice to master them.
 Don’t be discouraged as it will feel hard in the beginning.
 After you create it, you can always adjust a path.